specify/specify7/README.md

 development.
 Or continue with these instructions and work from the command line.

-Get the djangospecify source code.
+Get the specifyweb source code.
 ----------------------------------
 Clone this repository:

-    git clone git://github.com/benanhalt/djangospecify.git
+    git clone git://github.com/specify/specifyweb.git

-You will now have a djangospecify directory containing the source tree.
+You will now have a specifyweb directory containing the source tree.
 From this point all commands will be with respect to that as the working directory.

-    cd djangospecify
+    cd specifyweb

 Set up the settings file.
 -------------------------